 Director, Family Office Department, Frank, Rimmerman + Co.LLP

 Sophia started her career at Frank, Rimmerman, then served as a Controller for a real estate firm, and developed and implemented commercial accounting software packages.
 Sophia rejoined the firm in June 2012, and she has served as director of finance for several early-stage venture backed companies and closely held business.
 Her responsibilities have included managing start-up operations, accounting and business process, system implementation and conversion, financial reporting, audit preparation and budgeting.
-Sophia graduated from the University of California at Berkeley earning a Bachelor of Science with a major in Accounting.
+Sophia graduated from the University of California at Berkeley, earning a Bachelor of Science with a major in Accounting.
 She is a member of the American Institute of Certified Public Accountants.
-Sophia serves as the Treasurer on the Board of Sustainable contra Costa, a non-profit organization which helps people and businesses create and maintain sustainable communities.
+Sophia serves as the Treasurer on the Board of Sustainable Contra Costa, a non-profit organization which helps people and businesses create and maintain sustainable communities.

 Facilities Services Manager, Kaiser Permanente School of Allied Health Sciences

 Karen Norwood serves as the Facilities Services Manager for Kaiser Permanente School of Allied Health Sciences in Richmond, CA. She is responsible for overseeing the operations of Kaiser Permanente’s internal and external operating protocols.
-Karen is responsible for providing daily operational leadership in overall maintenance for Kaiser Permanente’s School of Allied Health Sciences Richmond Campus.
-Karen Norwood is a graduate of The University of Central Arkansas in Conway, Arkansas with a Bachelor of Science in Health Education.
+She is responsible for providing daily operational leadership in overall maintenance for Kaiser Permanente’s School of Allied Health Sciences Richmond Campus.
+Karen is a graduate of The University of Central Arkansas in Conway, Arkansas with a Bachelor of Science in Health Education.
 Karen also has a Master’s of Business Administration (MBA) from Aspen University in Denver, Colorado.

 Vice President - Investments, Wells Fargo

 As a Financial Advisor, Scott helps clients build, manage, preserve and eventually transfer wealth.
 Before joining Wells Fargo Advisors, he worked for Citibank, Silicon Valley Bank, and Mechanics Bank.
 He holds a BA and MBA from UC Berkeley.
 This combination of formal education and hands-on experience is the backbone of his expertise in real estate, venture capital, banking, investments, insurance and capital markets in the US, Asia, and Europe.
 Scott’s free time revolves around community service and family.
-He is active in his local community church, and has served on the board for the American college for Traditional Chinese Medicine and has raised funds for the Cancer Support Community.
-He also enjoys travel, playing golf, and cheering on the golden State Warriors.
+He is active in his local community church, and has served on the Board for the American college for Traditional Chinese Medicine and has raised funds for the Cancer Support Community.
+He also enjoys travel, playing golf, and cheering on the Golden State Warriors.

 Freelance writer & translator

 Mary Purcell is a freelance writer and Spanish-English translator in the East Bay.
 She previously worked for over 20 years for non-profit organizations in the field of international development.
 As a program and grants manager, she supported grassroots economic development organizations in Latin America.
 She also coordinated international advocacy campaigns designed to influence policymakers, and conducted policy analysis for NGOs in Washington, DC and Mexico City.
 In the Bay Area, she has been involved with immigrant rights and employment programs.
-She is fluent in Spanish and has a master’s degree in Latin American Studies from Georgetown University.
+She is fluent in Spanish and has a Master’s Degree in Latin American Studies from Georgetown University.
 Mary grew up on the East Coast, and after working in Washington, DC and Mexico City for ten years, relocated to the Bay Area, where she lives with her husband and son.